 And those hats… my god those hats.
 They were worth their weight in gold, let me tell you!
 Endless entertainment on the course and off, for us and for the folks who can’t help but play with them (see above).

 All in all this was a great race that I will definitely add to my calendar in the future!
 While I’ve never run a race on a holiday before, I loved the novelty of it and look forward to doing it more.
-It breaks up the usual lazy-day feeling of a holiday, gets the heart moving, gives me an excuse to hang out with my speedy sis-in-law, and makes more room for an extra sliver of pie: a win-win-win-WIN!
+It breaks up the usual lazy-day feeling of a holiday, gets the heart moving, and makes more room for an extra sliver of pie: a win-win-win-WIN!